emilyjspencer/Bucket-List/README.md

 ```html
 npm start
 ```
-* Go to the following address in the browser: localhost:3000
+* The application will automatically open in the browser at http://localhost:3000/

 ## Built with